 We use three datasets, Entailment Bank (EB), GSM-8K, and DROP to evaluate \method{}.
 EB is a deductive reasoning dataset containing multi-step reasoning chains. \citet{golovneva2022roscoe} emulate reasoning errors on EB via programmatic perturbations (henceforth referred to as EB-regular) creating errors such as hallucinations (\textsc{Hall}), negation (\textsc{Neg}), swap (\textsc{Swap}), verbatim repetition (\textsc{Rep}).
 Conversely, using the same error categories, we generate more realistic and challenging errors by applying perturbations on intermediate inferences (referred to as EB-challenge).
 This also includes interesting variations of informativeness errors such as adding a paraphrase of a step (\textsc{Par}), or a sentence irrelevant to the reasoning problem (\textsc{Red}).
 In both versions, we consider only one error at a time.

-\paragraph{GSM-8K.} GSM-8K contains grade school math word problems requiring mathematical reasoning.
-We directly use human judgments collected by \citet{golovneva2022roscoe} evaluating model-generated CoT steps provided by \citet{wei2022chain}.
-The dataset contains two overall scores measuring the quality (\textsc{Qual}) and coherence (\textsc{Coh}) of the reasoning chain on a Likert scale (1-5).
-Furthermore, the annotations contain binary responses corresponding to the presence of specific errors in each step.
-These include factuality issues (\textsc{Fact}), logical deduction errors (\textsc{Logic}), hallucinations (\textsc{Hall}), presence of redundant or irrelevant information (\textsc{Red}), unnecessary paraphrasing (\textsc{Rep}), commonsense errors (\textsc{Com}), and arithmetic errors (\textsc{Math}).
-A reasoning chain is said to contain these errors if any of its steps contains this type of error.
-We refer readers to \citet{golovneva2022roscoe} for a detailed description of the data collection process.\\
+GSM-8K contains grade school math word problems requiring mathematical reasoning.
+We evaluate model-generated CoT steps~\cite{wei2022chain} using human judgments from \citet{golovneva2022roscoe}.
+DROP~\cite{dua-etal-2019-drop} contains discrete reasoning questions over a paragraph.
+We evaluate reasoning chains generated by \citet{golovneva2022roscoe} using GPT-3~\cite{brown2020language} against human judgement annotations.
+These annotations include evaluations for factuality issues (\textsc{Fact}), logical deduction errors (\textsc{Logic}), hallucinations (\textsc{Hall}), redundant or irrelevant information (\textsc{Red}), unnecessary paraphrasing (\textsc{Rep}), commonsense errors (\textsc{Com}), and arithmetic errors (\textsc{Math}).
+Furthermore, the dataset contains two overall scores measuring the quality (\textsc{Qual}) and coherence (\textsc{Coh}) of the reasoning chain on a Likert scale.
+Note that in GSM-8K and DROP, a single model-generated reasoning chain can contain multiple errors.

-Note that in GSM-8K, the same reasoning chain can contain multiple errors.
-For a summary of errors in both datasets, refer to Table~\ref{tab:gloss} (Appendix~\ref{app:eb}).
+For a summary of errors, refer to Table~\ref{tab:gloss} (Appendix~\ref{app:eb}).
 Additional details about both datasets including examples are also present in Appendix~\ref{app:eb}.